-NOTE: This post has been updated as of August 2014 with several new diaper reviews!
+NOTE: This post has been updated as of January 2017, with many new reviews added.

 Kawaii Little Green Baby: This unique pocket diaper is lined with 100% organic bamboo; it includes two 3-layer bamboo inserts as well.
-The outer waterproof material is TPU, which I find softer than PUL.
 Basically, everything about this little diaper is very soft compared to your average PUL and fleece pocket.
 And to get a bamboo diaper with two inserts for under $12 is a really good deal.
 I’m not crazy about the print choices (they mostly look like different colors of zebra strips) but the colored minky diapers are cute.
-And it’s not as hard to stuff as other tiny pockets.
+It’s not as hard to stuff as other tiny pockets, and if you have big hands, just lay the inserts inside and leave the pocket alone.
 As an added bonus, the rise offers 2 more size settings so your baby can wear this longer.
 The fit was nice and snug around Ingrid’s waist and I really like the wide stretchy tabs (plus the non-abrasive laundry tabs).
 However, getting the leg openings fitted correctly was trickier; despite my best efforts there was still some gaping.
 Newborns without bird legs would most likely not have this problem!
 The velcro tabs are also SUPER sticky, so much that it’s difficult for me to undo the laundry tabs after washing.
 With time, they’ve also started curling back a little.

 Happy Heinys Mini One-Size: I like our Happy Heinys a lot!
 It’s snug-fitting and absorbent and offers room to grow via the adjustable rise snaps.
 The aplix waistband is very thick and kind of bulky but I think that’s because it’s stitched all around for added durability.
 It’s very easy to get on and off.
 And I just think it looks so cute on Erik; it hugged his tiny little body perfectly.
 This pocket includes both a small and an extra small insert, which might explain the higher price of $18.95.
 Not many mainstream diaper shops stock the Happy Heinys Mini, so you can try buying directly from the maker.
 I would definitely get more of these if they weren’t so pricey because the size range is awesome – they get pretty tiny but then adjust up to fit past the newborn stage.